pittcsc/Documents/Constitution.md

 ### Networking

 One of the main goals of the Pitt Computer Science Club is to provide a way for like-minded students to meet each other, with the hope of sharing ideas and collaborating on projects.
-Often times, it is hard to know people that possess particular skills, so we will provide an opportunity for students to get to know each other and learn what their peers' strengths and weaknesses are.
+Often times, it is hard to know people that possess particular skills, so the club will provide an opportunity for students to get to know each other and learn what their peers' strengths and weaknesses are.
 In addition, the club will provide a means for students to socialize and network with people in the computing industry in Pittsburgh, with the hope of helping students realize good future careers and even connect with potential employers.

 ### Education

 One of the biggest struggles for computer science students is the disparity between the material that is taught in class and what is needed in the workplace.
-We hope to bridge this gap in knowledge and provide a means for students to gain skills that they wouldn't learn in class through biweekly presentations, created and performed by students, which will give attendees a basic level of knowledge in the presentation subject.
+The Pitt CSC hopes to bridge this gap in knowledge and provide a means for students to gain skills that they wouldn't learn in class through biweekly presentations, created and performed by students, which will give attendees a basic level of knowledge in the presentation subject.
 Each of these presentations will be recorded or in some way be made available to all members of the club as references for future learning.

 ### Experience